Hours & Costs

 School holiday periods are called holiday club and parents book in for the times and days they require.
 Once these are booked parents are charged as we only open if there is the need.
 If fewer than 4 children require holiday club we do not open as it is not viable.

-Our hourly charge is £4.00 for all children.
+Our hourly charge is £4.50 for all children and there is a sibling discount of £4.35.
 There is no charge to register your child with us, but once places are booked they will be charged for.
 Parents are billed every month.

 We accept cash or cheques, but prefer direct to bank (BACS) payment.
 Our bank details are: